druzsan/quantum-simulation/README.md

 # quantum-simulation
-A simple quantum simulation qritten in python
+A simple quantum computing simulation written in python.